wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TOD 3.1.8 =
+- Improved the members and payments menu rendering in smaller screen devices.

 = 3.1.7 =
 - Added debug logging for after a password is reset successfully.
 - The plugin will prevent WordPress's default password reset email notification from going out when a member resets the password.